 - CM-1.2.1 Proper credit risk management will help banks to discipline their lending activities and ensure that credit facilities are granted on a sound basis, and that bank funds are invested in a profitable manner.
 The process of managing credit risk starts at the origination of the credit facility.
-Standards for credit analysis should stress the borrower's ability to meet his future financial needs through analysis of his cash-flow generation capacity. - CM-.1.2.2 Measurement of credit risk is complicated by the fact that both credit exposures and the likelihood of default can vary over time and may be interdependent.
+Standards for credit analysis should stress the borrower's ability to meet his future financial needs through analysis of his cashflow generation capacity. - CM-.1.2.2 Measurement of credit risk is complicated by the fact that both credit exposures and the likelihood of default can vary over time and may be interdependent.
 The creditworthiness of customers shifts, as reflected in credit rating upgrades and downgrades.
-Customers that originally are highly rated are more likely to default later in a loan's life than earlier. - CM-1.2.3 Banks should properly assess the inherent risk factor of each credit facility; monitor the risks arising from any portfolio concentration; and ensure that appropriate precautions against losses have been taken in the form of collateral and/or provisioning as described in Chapter CM-2. - All banks which provide credit facilities in Bahrain must become members of the Credit Reference Bureau (CRB).
-Membership of the CRB is therefore compulsory for all banks.
-All requests for new credit facilities in Bahrain must be submitted to the CRB.
-The CBB will selectively sample all such credit facilities issued or renewed by CBB licensees to ensure that they are submitting all these requests to the CRB. - All CRB members must fully abide by the agreed Code of Practice of the CRB (see Appendix CM-3), in matters such as the protection of confidential customer data and payment of enquiry fees.
+Customers that originally are highly rated are more likely to default later in a loan's life than earlier. - CM-1.2.3 Banks should properly assess the inherent risk factor of each credit facility; monitor the risks arising from any portfolio concentration; and ensure that appropriate precautions against losses have been taken in the form of collateral and/or provisioning as described in Chapter CM-2. - Banks which provide credit facilities to residents in Bahrain must become members of the Credit Reference Bureau (CRB).
+All requests for new credit facilities in Bahrain must be submitted to the CRB. - All CRB members must fully abide by the agreed Code of Practice of the CRB (see Appendix CM-3), in matters such as the protection of confidential customer data and payment of enquiry fees.
 Any such breaches will be viewed as calling into question the "fit and proper status" of persons involved, potentially making the licensee and the person liable to enforcement action by the CBB.